 - What does the medication do?

-- How long do I keep taking it?
+- How long do I keep taking the medication?

 - Should I avoid any food, drinks or other medications?